You’ve reached your limit of free articles for this month.

 Payiavlas and his wife were honored in 2006 with the Cleveland Clinic’s Distinguished Fellow Award.
 They have supported several of the clinic’s initiatives, including the Heart and Vascular Institute, Taussig Cancer Center, Glickman Urological Institute, and Department of Nutrition Therapy.
 In April, 2017, the Payiavlas family donated $500,000 to Youngstown (OH) State University for their new sports media center.
-In 2000, Payivlas was inducted into the Business Hall of Fame of Northeast Ohio's Inside Business Magazine.
-In October of 2016, the ‘Oxi’ Day Foundation honored Payiavlas with the Jaharis Service Award sponsored by the Jaharis Family.
-He is a Life-Time Chairman of the Archbishop Iakovos Leadership 100 Endowment Fund, an Archon Depoutatos of the Ecumenical Patriarchate, as well as a member of AHEPA and other community and business organizations.
-Payiavlas is also a member of the board of the Friends of St. Nicholas, a not-for-profit organization with the exclusive responsibility for the rebuilding of the St. Nicholas Church and Shrine.
+In 2000, Payivlas was inducted into the Business Hall of Fame of Northeast Ohio’s Inside Business Magazine.
+In October of 2016, the Washington ‘Oxi’ Day Foundation honored Payiavlas with the Jaharis Service Award sponsored by the Jaharis Family.
+He is a Lifetime Chairman of the Archbishop Iakovos Leadership 100 Endowment Fund, an Archon Depoutatos of the Ecumenical Patriarchate, as well as a member of AHEPA and other community and business organizations.
+Payiavlas is also a member of the board of the Friends of St. Nicholas.

 The Payiavlas family, including their two children and six grandchildren, all reside in Warren, OH.